education.vic.gov.au

 • The Disability Standards for EducationExternal Link clarify the obligations of education and training providers and seek to ensure that students with disability can access and participate in education on the same basis as other students.
 The Standards were formulated under the Disability Discrimination Act 1992 (Cth) and came into effect in August 2005.

-• The Department provides a range of policies, programs and resources for schools to support the delivery of high quality schooling for all students, including students with disabilities.
+• The department provides a range of policies, programs and resources for schools to support the delivery of high quality schooling for all students, including students with disabilities.
 These resources may be provided in the Student Resource Package, through student support services including psychologists, social workers, youth workers, speech pathologists and visiting teachers or through specific early identification and intervention programs.
 The PSD is one such form of provision available to schools.
-For more information, see: PSD guidelinesExternal Link
+For more information, refer to: PSD guidelinesExternal Link .

 • Guidelines are available for schools and stakeholders outlining the roles and responsibilities in relation to School-based apprenticeship and traineeship (SBATs)External Link .
 This general resource could be used to inform and support students about the option of undertaking an apprenticeship or traineeship as part of their school program.